 dwells all the fullness of Deity in bodily form, meaning He is the visible manifestation of the

 invisible (unseen) God who is spirit.
-The whole fullness of God, all the essence and nature of God,
+The fullness (nothing lacking) of God—all the essence and

-dwells in the Son of God.
+nature of God—dwells in the Son of God.
 There is nothing lacking in Him in relation to Deity.
-The Son exactly and
+The

 He precedes all things as the firstborn of all creation .
 The Son was in God the Father before